roel-v/inkscape_to_fs_js/README.md

 - Add an option to export in a flatter directory structure.
 Needs some way to prevent name collisions.
 Or not and let the user figure it out.
 - Add the .class('fabric') stuff somehow from path properties.
-- Rename A0_full_design.svg to something that makes more sense, and check all the other test SVG's that they use the right layer names.
 - Clean up newline generation in generated point/path code; right now where there are newlines at the start/end of blocks isn't perfectly consistent.
 Also come up with a way to specify how indentation is generated, and make that consistent throughout the templates.